cyberbotics/webots/projects/robots/universal_robots/resources/ros_package/ur_e_webots/README.md

 roslaunch ur_e_webots ur5e_joint_limited.launch
 ```

-You can then control the robot with MoveIt!, use the following launch file (from the `universal_robot` ROS package) to starts MoveIt!:
+You can then control the robot with MoveIt!, use the following launch file (from the `universal_robot` ROS package) to start MoveIt!:

 ```
 roslaunch ur5_moveit_config ur5_moveit_planning_execution.launch